 Rehabilitation Therapy Groups

 If you are newly injured, you may be involved in therapy groups that are designed to help you learn about and develop strategies for self-care and independence.
 These groups include education about disabilities and address memory, relaxation, life skills, and exercise.

 Peer Counseling/Support Services for Family

 Particularly if you are newly injured, you may meet one-on-one with a person who has a similar disability to gain practical information and emotional support from someone who knows from personal experience what you are going through.

 In many cases, with prior approval, your dog or cat may be able to visit to provide companionship and comfort during your stay.
 Please ask about our policy.

-We offer an overnight, homelike studio apartment with some kitchen facilities setting where patients and key family members may stay and practice the skills necessary for a successful return to normal living.
-A fully functioning kitchen with refrigerator, stove and microwave is also close to the transitional suite for practicing adaptive skills.
+We offer an overnight, homelike studio apartment setting where patients and key family members may stay and practice the skills they necessary for a successful return to normal living.
+A fully functioning kitchen with refrigerator, stove and microwave is also close to the transitional suite for practicing independence.

 As your discharge date approaches, a home evaluation may be scheduled to help you and your family prepare and adapt your home.
 Following the evaluation, a list of recommendations is provided on how to improve the accessibility of your home to allow for your optimal independence.